-(k) Investment income, retail sales, annuities and other revenue
+(k) Investment income, retail sales, annuities, grants and other revenue

 Investment income, retail sales and other revenue are recognized when earned.
 Purchased annuities are recognized in the period in which the proceeds are received.
-Other revenue includes miscellaneous revenue, grants from government and other entities.
+Other revenue includes premiums for the national insurance program, fee for services, property rental and sale proceeds, investment management fees and miscellaneous revenue.